bpjfarias/tibians-quiz/README.md

 - Create the quiz page and their components

-- Show questions and alternatives on screen from db.json file
+- Show questions and choices on screen from db.json file

-- Create forms to manage alternatives
+- Create forms to manage choices

 - Work with quiz components states to switch loadings, questions and the result.